taegy/qnasystem/README.md

 A weather QnA system accepts weather-related questions and answers the questions.<br>
 The source code file is located in AI folder with some libraries.
 <br>
-Some possible sentences to the "input: can be"
+Some possible sentences to the "input:" can be
 <br>
 오늘 날씨 어때?
 <br>